Dear Sue

 Dear Michelle,

-First of all, I doubt that anything you have done or have not done would have made a difference to your daughter’s academic welfare, so there is no need for you to feel that you have not done enough.
-Your care and efforts are clearly visible to all.
-I also admire your daughter’s ability to lead a full life despite her health problems, which again is a reflection of your good parenting skills.
+First, I doubt that anything you have done or have not done would have made a difference to your daughter’s academic welfare, so you do not need to feel that you have not done enough.
+Your care and efforts are visible to all.
+I also admire your daughter’s ability to lead a full life despite her health problems, reflecting your good parenting skills.

 There are at least seven types of memory involved in learning: